artkoder/events-bot-new/README.md

 The project uses `telegraph>=2.2.0`. `create_page` returns the page `url` and `path`;
 only `edit_page(path=...)` accepts a `path` argument when updating existing pages.
 Editing an event lets you create or delete an ICS file for calendars.
 The file is uploaded to Supabase when `SUPABASE_URL` and `SUPABASE_KEY` are set.
 Files are named `Event-<id>-dd-mm-yyyy.ics` and include a link back to the event.
 Set `SUPABASE_BUCKET` if you use a bucket name other than `events-ics`.
-Supabase export is enabled by default; set `SUPABASE_EXPORT_ENABLED=0` to disable pushing VK crawl telemetry (group metadata, post snapshots, sampled misses) into Supabase.
-Snapshots older than `SUPABASE_RETENTION_DAYS` (default: 60) are purged automatically.
-Tune `VK_MISSES_SAMPLE_RATE` (default: 0.1) to control what fraction of rejected posts are exported for analysis.
+Supabase export is enabled by default; set `SUPABASE_EXPORT_ENABLED=0` to disable pushing VK crawl telemetry into Supabase.
+The exporter writes group metadata to `vk_groups`, stores per-run counters in `vk_crawl_snapshots`, and upserts sampled misses in `vk_misses_sample`.
+The 60-day retention window (`SUPABASE_RETENTION_DAYS`, default: 60) deletes snapshots and miss samples older than the cutoff on each run.

+Miss logging always inserts rows when keyword detection and date parsing disagree (`kw_ok XOR has_date`); other misses follow probabilistic sampling controlled by `VK_MISSES_SAMPLE_RATE` (default: 0.1).
+Post bodies are never uploaded—only IDs, URLs, timestamps, counters, and match metadata—so sensitive text stays in VK.
+Operators can confirm that inserts flow through by querying the Supabase dashboards documented in [`docs/COMMANDS.md`](docs/COMMANDS.md) via `/usage_test` and `/stats`.
 When a calendar file exists the Telegraph page shows a link right under the title image: "📅 Добавить в календарь".
 Events may note support for the Пушкинская карта, shown as a separate line in postings.
 Run `/exhibitions` to see all ongoing exhibitions (events with a start and end date).